 The eastern bluebird is the most prevalent species of the three bluebirds: The eastern bluebirds, western bluebirds, and mountain bluebirds and can be seen throughout eastern North America.

 Bluebirds are in the thrush family, who have a melodic tone when they sing, so they come by their vocal talents quite honestly.

 - Color: The male is mostly blue while the females are a dull, bluish-gray with varying hues of blue on the wings and tail.

 - Diet: Insects captured on the ground are the bluebird’s preferred cuisine for much of the year.
 Caterpillars, crickets, grasshoppers, beetles, spiders and mealworms are favorites on the menu.

-Although this popular bird’s perching preference is on low tree branches for quick access to insects, grubs, or other tiny prey, they can spot their bug-meals from 60 ft. or more away!
+Although this popular bird’s perching preference is on low tree branches for quick access to insects, grubs, or other tiny prey, they can spot their bug-meals of caterpillars and insects, even in tall grass, from up to 50 years away!

 Bluebirds can be found along field edges, golf courses, parks, backyards, sparse woods, and other open areas.